Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Wi-Fi Settings: The not-so-common applicability

-Beyond that, you'd need a standard router with a web user interface to get to other nitty-gritty Wi-Fi intricacies.
-And even then, different vendors have different levels of in-depth customization.
+Beyond that, you’d need a standard router with a web user interface to access other Wi-Fi intricacies.
+Even then, different vendors offer different levels of in-depth customization.

 So, it's normal if your beloved router doesn't have everything I'm about to mention or if it has something else that I will miss.
 In any case, I'll update this post as I see fit.